For Parents / Carers:

 We recognise our moral and statutory responsibility to safeguard and promote the welfare of pupils.
 We will endeavour to provide a safe and welcoming environment where pupils are respected and valued.

 We will be alert to the signs of abuse and neglect and will follow our procedures to ensure that children receive effective support, protection and justice.

-- Our Designated Safeguarding Leads are Mrs G Padfield and Mrs D Gillespie
+Our Designated Safeguarding Lead is Mrs G Padfield

 If you have any questions about this information, you can contact any of the above staff on 01226 381273.

 Click here to see our Safeguarding and Child Protection Policy.